vikibaarathi/rh-velocidrone/README.md

 ## 2.0 Installation

-1. Download the zip folder, unzip it and place in the RotorHazard "Plugins" folder.
+1. Download the zip folder, unzip it and place in the RotorHazard "Plugins" folder: `/src/server/plugins`
 2. Execute the following command to install Web Socket dependency

 ```